jonascarpay/template-haskell/README.md

 See [the accompanying blog post](https://jonascarpay.com/posts/2021-01-28-haskell-project-template.html) for more information.

+### Flakes support

+As described in the post, the `flakes` branch contains a Flakes-based version of this repo.

 ### CI

 CI consists of a Stack matrix, Cabal matrix, and Nix build.